 VIII Obstacles encountered in the implementation of article 4

-One NGO marked in 2013 regarding the access of environmental information, that even though the documents of state authorities and local governments are generally available in the document records, in the practice of the Environmental Board there have been more and more experiences of the tendency, that documents have been recognised as internal.
-Thereat turned out from the inquiry, that the basis for recognising the usage of the document as internal (provision of the Public Information Act) was referred incorrectly or there was not any basis for recognising the usage of the document as internal.
-NGO considered that officials would need more clear rules and practical instructions regarding the regulation of recognising the usage of the document as internal.
+In 2016, one NGO pointed out that documents including personal names and addresses are continuously declared as for internal use only in document registers of institutions.
+This means that a restriction on access has been placed upon positions presented in various planning procedures or procedures for environmental permits (and assessment of environmental impact).
+The NGO considers it more reasonable to cover the personal data in the documents, but the rest of the information used in the procedure should remain public.

 IX Further information on the practical application of article 4

 Environmental information in Estonia is held mainly by the Ministry of the Environment, the Environmental Board and.
-Estonian Environment Agency (EEIC), (KAUR in Estonian)to a certain extent, requests for information are sent also to other state and local government authorities.
+Estonian Environment Agency (EEIC), (KAUR in Estonian)and the Land Board; to a certain extent, requests for information are sent also to other state and local government authorities.

 As a rule, there have been no problems with the term for complying with requests for information.
-In some cases, still problems have occurred with responding within the prescribed term and.
+In some cases, still problems have occurred with responding within the prescribed term.
 One of the reasons of delay in answering is often the further need to process initial information (the information does not exist in requested form), but also requests that are too general or unclear.
 Very many requests are sent in by students and schoolchildren and students.

-State authorities that have sent their inputs to the report of 2013 have declared that they usually follow the regulation on responding to requests for information, although in the case of very many requests some of them are answered with a delay and a few left unanswered.
+State authorities that have sent their inputs to the report of 2016 have declared that they usually follow the regulation on responding to requests for information, although in the case of very many requests some of them are answered with a delay and a few left unanswered.
 In some cases, a prolongation of the deadline has been asked for.
 In general, answering to requests for information has become an everyday task and is well rooted.
 The average response time to a request has become shorter: the cases when an answer to the request for information is received within a couple of days are frequent.
-On the basis of answers submitted in 2013 there are not reported the cases, if request have been rejected without legal basis or when the deadline for responding to the request, i.e. 5 business days, has not been met.
+On the basis of answers submitted in 2016, there are no reported cases about requests being rejected without a legal basis.
 The submission of requests and answering thereto has been also made less complicated by the development of electronic document management in agencies.
 NGOs have reported that they are using requests for information rather as an exception, because generally the environmental information is available in public databases administrated by relevant authorities on the basis of Public Information Act, if necessary also directly from the officials.
+According to the responses submitted in 2016, there is one case where a request for information submitted by the Ministry of the Environment did not receive a response.